udara/after_one_of_Jupiter-s_moons/README.md

 Project title
-Park finder
+carpark finder

 Project description
-  A UI that lists vacant parking spots within adelaide and shows in order what ones are closest
+  A UI that lists vacant parking spots within adelaide and shows in order what ones are closest, type of parking space and price

 User story
-  oh no, I am in adelaide and I can't find a park! if only there as an app that could list the vacant parking spots and shows what ones are closest.
+   Given I need a carpark when I arrive in a new location I want to know where I could park my car.
+   When I open the App, I can type in the postcode/location Then I will be shown parking spot available in the immediate area
+      the type of parking & pricing for the park

 Wireframe or sketch of the design